Healthy Living

 It's a good idea to have a conversation with your partner to make sure that both of you are comfortable with the birth control method you choose.
 Be sure to talk about getting tested for STIs and how you can stay safe.

-Make sure you understand the instructions.
+Make you understand how to use the birth control method.

 Have a backup plan.